The Best Trip to Machu Picchu in South America

 4 Climate and atmosphere in Cusco

 Always wear a coat.
-Typically, you feel the heat in places of the sun and areas of hard shade.
+You typically feel the heat in places with sun and areas of hard shade.
 The sun is radiant, and the site’s climate can damage your skin.
-Take sunscreen or buy at the pharmacies cocoa paste pills that are very cheap and useful.
+Take sunscreen or buy cocoa paste pills at the pharmacies, which are very cheap and helpful.

 5 Altitude Sickness